AmiiboDB/Amiibo/README.md

 **.NFC file** - the file needed to write to an NFC tag/card or send via nfc to your switch, this emulates a physical Amiibo.

 *Note:* You won't need the .bin files unless you just want them as some sort of backup.
-You would need to convert them to nfc if you wanted to use them. **You probably only need the .nfc files.**
+You would need to convert them to nfc if you wanted to use them. **Most likely you're only here for the .nfc files.**

 I have included a rough "how-to" guide explaining what you would need to use to write the .nfc to a tag or how to emulate it directly to your Switch.